openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-datapanel.md

 > **Note:**
 >
-> This attribute does not take effect when the data panel type is DataPanelType.LineType.
+> This attribute does not take effect when the data panel type is DataPanelType.Line.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full